Summer Program in Social and Cultural Psychiatry

 Working with Culture: Clinical Methods in Cultural Psychiatry

-C. Rousseau & J. Guzder
+C. Rousseau, J. Guzder & Guest Faculty

-This workshop for mental health practitioners provides an overview of clinical models, methods and approaches in cultural psychiatry.
-Invited lecturers will frame the basic issues of clinical intervention with individuals, families and communities through sessions focused on: Cultural formulation; families and systemic approaches; working with interpreters and culture brokers; cultural safety, cultural humility, structural competency and institutional racism; trauma-informed care with refugees and racialized groups; working with Indigenous communities; intercultural work with multidisciplinary teams and health care institutions; integrating advocacy in mental health care.
+This workshop for mental health practitioners provides an overview of clinical models, methods, and approaches in cultural psychiatry.
+Invited lecturers will frame the basic issues of clinical intervention with individuals, families, and communities through sessions focused on: Cultural formulation; families and systemic approaches; working with interpreters and culture brokers; cultural safety, cultural humility, structural competency and institutional racism; trauma-informed care with refugees and racialized groups; working with Indigenous communities; intercultural work with multidisciplinary teams and health care institutions; integrating advocacy in mental health care.

 Text: Course readings will be available online.

-Date: May 7-30, 2024 (16 hours) T•Th  9:00-12:00
+Date: May 5-28, 2026 (24 hours) T•Th  9:00-12:00

 Art and Healing